kovermier/FoodFiles/ReadMe.md

 ## License

-This project is licensed under the MIT License - see the [MIT](LICENSE) file for details.
+This project is licensed under the MIT License - see the [License](LICENSE) file for details.

 Copyright (c) 2024 SmartBrandStrategies.com - Kurt Overmier